404GamerNotFound/ha-solar-dashboard/README.md

 ```

 The CI workflow runs the same checks on pull requests and pushes to `main`.
 The HACS validation workflow runs `hacs/action` with `category: plugin`, including a daily scheduled run so future HACS validation changes are caught early.

+Hassfest is included as a guarded workflow for future integration files, but it only runs when `custom_components/**` exists.
+Dashboard cards are validated through the HACS plugin action instead.

 ## Troubleshooting HACS install